By Chris King • 24 December 2021 • 22:09

-King Felipe VI addresses the nation in his traditional Christmas Eve speech
+King Felipe VI addresses the nation in traditional Christmas Eve speech.

 King Felipe VI of Spain addressed the nation this evening, Friday, December 24, making his eighth traditional Christmas Eve speech.
 Speaking from the Palacio de la Zarzuela in Madrid, he spoke for approximately 14 minutes.